ekspla/Read-Symbian-SportsTracker-file/README.md

 ## Limitation
 - Non ASCII (alpha numeric) strings contained in the track log files that are encoded by [SCSU](https://www.unicode.org/reports/tr6/tr6-4.html) are not supported.
-Handlings of such non ASCII characters are beyond the scope of this project.
+~~Handlings of such non ASCII characters are beyond the scope of this project.~~ Experimental support in `dev_scsu` branch.

 ## TODO
 - A few unknown fields in the track points.